 FSEEE holds the Forest Service accountable for responsible land stewardship.
 We work to protect your national forests, wildlife habitat, wilderness, and rivers by reforming the U.S. Forest Service through advocacy, education, and whistleblower protection.

-Growing Gardens promotes home-scale organic food gardening to improve nutrition, health and self-reliance while enhancing the quality of life and the environment for individuals and communities in Portland, Oregon.
+Growing Gardens promotes home-scale organic food gardening to help people grow their own food.
+In back yards and school yards, we work with families and kids to improve nutrition, health and self-reliance while enhancing the quality of life and the environment for individuals and communities in Portland, Oregon.

 Protecting lands in the mid-Willamette Valley